MicrosoftDocs/memdocs/memdocs/autopilot/autopilot-mbr.md

 9. Go through Autopilot OOBE (customer)
 10. Autopilot successfully enabled

-> [NOTE]
-> The repaired device can also be used successfully as a normal, non-Autopilot device.
+The repaired device can also be used successfully as a normal, non-Autopilot device.

 <tr><td>BIOS info excluded from MBR device<td>No<td>Repair facility doesn't have BIOS tool to write device info into BIOS after MBR.